da-piyushpatel/warehouse-quad/README.md

-# warehouse-quad
+# Warehouse-quad
 Program for a warehouse maintainance (Tilt) Quadrotor.
+Implemented Product scanning in a warehouse by implementing a qr code scnner and this whole process of scanning the qr codes and navigating through the warehouse was autonomously dealt.

 # Installation